Pierson Prioleau

 Pierson Olin Prioleau [PEER-sun PRAY-low] (born August 6, 1977) is an American former professional football player who was a safety in the National Football League (NFL).
 He was selected by the San Francisco 49ers in the fourth round of the 1999 NFL draft.
-He played college football for the Virginia Tech Hokies and is currently on the coaching staff.
+He played college football for the Virginia Tech Hokies and is the Hokies' former safeties coach.
 He received a degree from Virginia Tech in interdisciplinary studies, graduating on May 14, 2011.

 Pierson served as the director of player development - defense under Justin Fuente at Virginia Tech from 2019 to 2021.
 Upon the hiring of Brent Pry as the new head coach for the Hokies, Pierson was promoted to an on-field position as the safeties coach, replacing fellow Hokie Justin Hamilton.
+Pierson announced in December 2025 he was not retained as the safeties coach after the hiring of James Franklin.

 Prioleau has also played for the Buffalo Bills, Washington Redskins, Jacksonville Jaguars, and New Orleans Saints.

 College career

 Prioleau played college football for the Virginia Tech Hokies.
 As a freshman, he appeared in 11 games on special teams and as a reserve cornerback and finished that season with 24 tackles (15 solo).
 As a sophomore, he started every game at rover position, appeared in 809 total plays and finished with 71 tackles (41 solo).
 As a junior, he was named first-team All-Big East and third-team All-America by Sporting News.
 He posted 81 tackles (41 solo) and two sacks that year.
 As a senior, he started every game for the defense that led the Big East with only 12.9 points per game allowed.
 He finished with 61 tackles (41 solo) and two interceptions.